Compliance Watch:

 Can Salaried Employees Request Flexible Work Arrangements in Wyoming?

-The U.S. Department of Labor defines a flexible work arrangement as any work schedule that deviates from the standard 9-5 workday and 40-hour workweek.
+The U.S. Department of Labor defines a flexible work arrangement as any work schedule that deviates from the standard 9-5 workday and a 40-hour workweek.
 Federal laws do not address flexible work arrangements.
 Similarly, Wyoming state laws do not require employers to adopt specific alternative work arrangements.
 However, the state adopts some flexible work arrangements, and the Wyoming Department of Administration and Information encourages private employers to do the same to allow employees to take care of personal matters, maintain a healthy work-life balance, and recharge.

 Understanding Exempt vs. Non-Exempt Status in Wyoming